-A Driver may NOT qualify and/or drive more than one vehicle during qualifying and eliminations rounds.
+A Driver may qualify and/or drive more than one vehicle during qualifying and eliminations rounds.
 The driver that qualifies a race car must drive the car during eliminations rounds in all classes the vehicle is competing in.
 Any racer caught substituting drivers or driving more than one race car during rounds will be immediately disqualified from the whole track event, along with the race car.

 Each Racer earns an attendance point for coming to an event to race.
 If the racers car breaks before they make a qualifying run, they must contact MSHS staff immediately to get their point credited as they will not show up in the events run sheets otherwise.

 A Racer is allowed a one-time Heads-Up class exemption for the season.
 If a racer normally runs a specific heads up class and his/her race vehicle is incapacitated, the racer will be allowed to run a substitute vehicle (which meets the Index Bracket Class rules) in his Normal heads-up class.
 The substitute vehicle cannot be a vehicle capable of running in a quicker Heads-up index than his/her original vehicle.
 After the one time exemption, the racer must run any substitute vehicle in the class it qualifies for and is subject to Class Jumping rules.